jbremer/pyasm2/README.md

 The syntax of pyasm2 is supposed to be as simple as possible.

-For example, an instruction such as "mov eax, dword [ebx+edx*2+32]" can be encoded using pyasm2 as the following.
+For example, an instruction such as "**mov eax, dword [ebx+edx*2+32]**" can be encoded using pyasm2 as the following.
 ```python
 mov(eax, dword [ebx+edx*2+32])
 ```

-These memory addresses also support segment registers, e.g.
+These memory addresses also support **segment registers**, e.g.
 ```python
 mov(eax, dword[fs:0xc0])
 ```
-although this is currently only works when using a 64bit python version.
+although this is currently only supported in 64bit python versions.

-Furthermore, pyasm2 makes it possible to chain multiple instructions.
+Furthermore, pyasm2 makes it possible to **chain multiple instructions**.
 Take for example the following statement.
 ```python
 block(mov(eax, ebx), push(32))
 ```

+However, for more implementation-specific details, please refer to the *IMPLEMENTATION* file.